Year 2 Transition

 The Year 3 Team

-Mrs Roderick, Mrs Monteith, Mrs Sammons Mrs Agha and Miss Drummond.
+Mrs Roderick, Mrs Monteith, Mrs Sammons and Mrs Crew.

 Handover from the Infants’ School to Harnham Junior School